TheDataMuni/datamuni/users/artgor/roadmap/ARTICLE.md

+# A long-term Data Science roadmap which WON'T help you become an expert in only several months

 [Original article](https://towardsdatascience.com/a-long-term-data-science-roadmap-which-wont-help-you-become-an-expert-in-only-several-months-4436733e63ff)

 From time to time I am asked: how does one become a data scientist?
 What courses are necessary?
 How long will it take?
 How did you become a DS?
 I have answered this question several times, so it seems to me that writing a post could be a good idea to help the aspiring data scientists.